garnould/twitterstuff/README.md

 Hides your tweets and favorites older than X days under the rug.

-favorite your own tweets to protect them from sweeping
+Fav your own tweets to protect them from sweeping

 ### Setup